-- A) Determine the contract with the customer, that is, the agreements with the group that create enforceable rights and obligations. - B) Specifying performance obligations in the contract, such as promises to transfer products or services. - C) Determining the transaction price based on the consideration that the Group expects to receive in exchange for fulfilling its performance obligations (excluding any sums collected on behalf of other parties). - D) Distribute the transaction price for each performance obligation based on the estimated independent selling price of the products or services provided to the customer. - E) Revenue is recognized when (or as soon as) the entity fulfills the conditions for performing the obligation, such as when the contracted products or services are transferred to the customer and the customer obtains control.
-This may be over time or at a certain point in time.
+A) Determine the contract with the customer, that is, the agreements with the group that create enforceable rights and

+B) Specifying performance obligations in the contract, such as promises to transfer products or services.

+C) Determining the transaction price based on the consideration that the Group expects to receive in exchange for fulfilling its performance obligations (excluding any sums collected on behalf of other parties).

-4-15 Revenue recognition (continued)
+D) Distribute the transaction price for each performance obligation based on the estimated independent selling price of the products or services provided to the customer.

+E) Revenue is recognized when (or as soon as) the entity satisfies the terms of performance of the obligation, such as the transfer of contractual products or services to the customer.

+And the customer gets to take control.
+This may be over time or at a specific time.

-Revenue is measured at the fair value of the consideration received or receivable, taking into account the terms of payment specified in the contract and excluding taxes or fees.
-The specific criteria set out below must also be met before revenue is recognized.
-In the absence of specific conditions, the above policy is applied and the revenue is recorded when it is earned and earned.
+Revenue is measured at the fair value of the consideration received or receivable, taking into account the payment terms specified in the contract and excluding taxes or duties.
+It must also be met.

+The specific criteria described below before revenue is recognized.
+In the absence of specific conditions, the above poicy applies and revenue is recorded when earned and its entitlement.